Rufus Stone services

 Trivia and History

 In 1987, the filling station was replaced and the building became a Little Chef and Travelodge as part of their rapid and immediate expansion.
-It once included a Little Chef Express, Burger King and Coffee Tempo!.
+That restaurant once included a Little Chef Express, Burger King and Coffee Tempo!.

 The Little Chef closed in March 2017, but then re-opened for a short period before the brand was taken away.
 The signs were taken down as it became an EG Diner, waiting for a permanent new brand.
-The EG Diner closed on 11 June 2018 and were replaced by Greggs and Subway in late 2018.
+The EG Diner closed on 11 June 2018 and the building was then thoroughly refurbished, with a Greggs and Subway opening inside under EG Group branding.

 |Rownhams (M27, 9 miles)||Services on the A31||Picket Post (6 miles)|